How to Dissolve an LLC in Illinois? (A Complete Guide)

 Quick Summary

-• To dissolve an LLC in Illinois, consult the operating agreement, vote on the dissolution, notify creditors, close tax accounts and file the Articles of Dissolution.
+- To dissolve an LLC in Illinois, consult the operating agreement, vote on the dissolution, and notify creditors.

 Before LLC members can dissolve their Illinois limited liability company, they have to go through an official LLC dissolution process that entails filing specific paperwork with the state.